joeldejesus1/libcbitcoin-perl/README.md

 To see how an spv client works, check out the t/spv.t.no script.
 It contains an example of how to implement an spv client in perl.
 Though, this section is work in progress.

+For more information, please take a look (http://e-flamingo.net/pages/)[at this blog post].

 ## DEBIAN INSTALLATION

 To compile a debian package, first install libccoin0, which is https://github.com/favioflamingo/picocoin.
 Once you compile and install the cbitcoin source package, go into the main directory and type: